dmfrodrigues/feup-sdis-proj1/proj1/doc/report.md

 We defined a scheduled executor for each peer with 100 threads, which solves the issue of thread creation/deletion overhead.
 We picked a large number because most threads are not in use or are blocked waiting for other calls, so the actual number of running threads in CPU at each instant is relatively small.

+Versions 1.0 to 1.4 interoperate with peers abiding to the guidelines, while version 1.5 is as asynchronous as possible (each chunk operation in backup and restore operations is processed in parallel and asynchronously), which means it does not interoperate with abiding peers which process chunks sequentially.

 ## One thread per multicast channel

 By extending `Runnable` with generic class `SocketHandler` to handle incoming messages from a socket, and specializing `ControlSocketHandler`, `DataBroadcastSocketHandler` and `DataRecoverySocketHandler`, we can run the socket handlers in different threads.
 We could have avoided using an MDR handler as an initiator peer always knows it will receive packets on MDR only after sending a `GETCHUNK` message, but since there were many similarities with the way MDB works we decided to keep an uniform implementation.